East Central Conference: 2015–2025

 During the realignment of several conferences within northeastern Wisconsin, eight schools (Berlin, Campbellsport, Kettle Moraine Lutheran, Kewaskum, Plymouth, Ripon, Waupun and Winneconne) joined together to form a new East Central Conference in 2015.
 Three of the members of the new ECC were also members of the original conference (Berlin, Ripon and Winneconne).
 In 2021, after a previous unsuccessful attempt two years prior, Campbellsport left the East Central Conference to join the Wisconsin Flyway Conference, leaving the ECC with seven members.
 That same year, Berlin and Ripon requested a move to the nearby South Central Conference due to declining enrollment and competitive disparity.
 Winneconne also requested a shift to the Bay Conference due to its growth and West De Pere's desire to move to the larger Fox River Classic Conference.
 Both requests were denied by the WIAA Task Force due to a lack of solution to move the other four schools.
 In December 2023, the other four schools requested an exit from the East Central Conference.
 Kettle Moraine Lutheran wanted to join other private schools in the Midwest Classic Conference, Kewaskum and Plymouth sought membership in the North Shore Conference and Waupun requested a shift to the Capitol Conference.
 After some deliberation, the decision was made to disband the East Central Conference and disperse its member schools to other conference.
 Berlin and Ripon joined the South Central Conference, Waupun became members of the Capitol Conference, Winneconne was accepted into the Bay Conference and the remaining three schools (Kettle Moraine Lutheran, Kewaskum and Plymouth) combined with four other schools (Port Washington, Sheboygan South, West Bend East and West Bend West) to form the Glacier Trails Conference.

 Football-only alignment (2020-2025)

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
 The East Central Conference retained six members for football (Berlin, Kettle Moraine Lutheran, Kewaskum, Plymouth, Ripon and Waupun) and welcomed two football-only members: Port Washington of the North Shore Conference, and Sheboygan Falls of the Eastern Wisconsin Conference.
 This alignment remained in place for the 2022-2023 realignment cycle.
 For the 2024-2025 cycle, the East Central Conference was whittled down to six members, with returnees Kettle Moraine Lutheran, Kewaskum, Plymouth and Port Washington being joined by Beaver Dam and Watertown of the Badger Conference.
-The East Central Conference was realigned out of existence for football for the 2026-2027 realignment cycle.
+The East Central Conference was realigned out of existence for the 2026-2027 realignment cycle.